jbangdev/jbang-vscode/README.md

 **Outstanding issues**:
 - Modifications to build.jbang files don't trigger autosynchronization nor do they report diagnostics.
 See [jbang-eclipse#25](https://github.com/jbangdev/jbang-eclipse/issues/25).
 - The Java Runtime for current file is not displayed in the status bar.
 See [vscode-java#2552](https://github.com/redhat-developer/vscode-java/issues/2552).
-- `JDT.LS reimports the JBang project every time the folder is opened in the editor, making startup slower than necessary.
-See [eclipse.jdt.ls#2155](https://github.com/eclipse/eclipse.jdt.ls/issues/2155)

 **What works (more or less)**:
 - If you open a folder containing JBang scripts, the first JBang script found will be used to configure a "Project"'s classpath.
 When configuring the `java.import.jbang.projectPerScript` setting to `true`, each script in the folder will be assigned a specific classpath.
 Toggling this setting requires calling the `Java: Clean Java Language Server Workspace` command to take effect.